Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Stochastic Prediction Equilibrium

-Otherwise, $v\neq t_i$.
-We build an artificial network $(V,A)$ to apply the max-flow min-cut theorem (see \Cref{fig:NetworkMaxFlowArgument}).
-In this network, we refer to the directed edges $A$ as \emph{arcs} and to the nodes $V$ as \emph{vertices} to avoid confusion with the ``natural'' edges and nodes of our traffic network.
+Otherwise, $v\neq \dest_i$.
+We build an artificial network $(W,A)$ (see \Cref{fig:NetworkMaxFlowArgument}) to apply the max-flow min-cut theorem (\cf \cite[Theorem~3.10]{Schrijver2003}).
+To avoid confusion with the ``natural'' edges and nodes of our traffic network, we refer to the directed edges $A$ as \emph{arcs} and to the nodes $W$ as \emph{vertices}.
 The network is a directed acyclic graph consisting of four layers of vertices: In the first layer, there is only a single artificial source vertex $s$.
 The second layer consists of a vertex for each subset $M$ of $\edgesFrom{v}$; each such vertex has an incoming arc from $s$ with capacity $\pi_{v,M,i}(\theta,f)$.
 The third layer consists of a vertex for each edge in $\edgesFrom{v}$; for each subset $M\subseteq \edgesFrom{v}$ there is an arc from $M$'s vertex to $e$'s vertex for every $e\in M$.
 These arcs have infinite capacity (and thus never occur in a min-cut).
-Finally, the fourth layer consists only of a single artificial sink vertex $t$.
-For every edge $e$ there is an arc from $e$ to $t$ with capacity $r_{e,i}(\theta)$.
+Finally, the fourth layer consists only of a single artificial sink vertex $\dest$.
+For every edge $e$ there is an arc from $e$ to $\dest$ with capacity $r_{e,i}(\theta)$.

 We show that the maximum flow value is $1$; then setting the value $r_{M,e,i}(\theta)$ to the flow on the arc from $M$ to $e$ of any maximum flow would satisfy the requirements: As the maximum flow value is $1 = \sum_{M\subseteq \edgesFrom{v}} \pi_{v,M,i}(\theta,f)$ and $\pi_{v,\emptyset,i}=0$, every vertex of a subset $M$ must have incoming (and outgoing) flow of value $\pi_{v,M,i}(\theta,f)$.
 Therefore, we must have $\sum_{e\in M} r_{M,e,i}(\theta) = \pi_{v,M,i}(\theta,f)$ for every $M\neq \emptyset$.
 Furthermore, due to the capacity constraints, we must have $r_{e,i}(\theta)\geq \sum_{M\ni e} r_{M,e,i}(\theta)$ for each $e\in\edgesFrom{v}$.
 As, additionally, $\sum_{e} r_{e,i}(\theta) = 1 = \sum_{M}\sum_{e} r_{M,e,i}(\theta)$, we must have equality in the previous sentence.